nagoldivad/Win10Stuff/Win10_Install.md

 For reasons I don't understand installing Sumatra PDF from [the website](https://www.sumatrapdfreader.org/free-pdf-reader.html) seems to make it run better -- probably remove it from the choco list and just install it old school.

-## Install WSL Windows Subsystem for Linux
+## Install WSL2 Windows Subsystem for Linux

-In an administrative PowerShell: Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-Then install Ubuntu 18.04 from the Windows Store

-Then click the "Ubuntu 18.04" icon and it'll install some stuff, then it'll prompt for a username and password.
-After that just use WSL Terminal (install via choco) for all your linux terminal needs (and use the Nord theme).
+This section needs to be updated.

 ## Settings that will speed up Windows 10